Pregnancy & Infant Loss Awareness:

 October 15th, 7:00 pm

-Participate in the International Wave of Light by lighting a candle at 7 pm local time to honor all babies gone too soon.
-Keep your candle lit for at least one hour to create a continuous “wave of light” across all time zones covering the entire globe!
+Participate in the International Wave of Light by lighting a candle at 7 pm local time in remembrance of all babies gone too soon.
+Keeping your candle lit for at least one hour will help create a continuous “wave of light” across all time zones, covering the entire globe.
+Posting a photo of your candle on social media also raises awareness and creates a virtual wave of light-- showing your families and friends the enduring power of your love.

-Share has more than 75 chapters across the country.
-View our state list to find a local support group or companion.
+Share has more than 65 Share chapters across the country.
+View our state list to find a local support group or companion in your area.